 They did have small bags of coffee for sale, although the business model was not built to allow random strangers to barge in to buy a pound of coffee.

-While I was selecting a pound of coffee to buy, Julia was not giving up on exploring the premises.
+While I was selecting what coffee to buy, Julia was not giving up on exploring the premises.
 But the armed guard stood right next to her preventing any movement.
-After I purchased the coffee, the security guard walked us back to the entrance gate.
+After I purchased the coffee, he walked us back to the entrance gate.
 As he was escorting us out, we looked around, trying to register what the premises looked like.
 This was the extent of our tour of J. Hill Coffee Company.
 The security guard walked us out and loudly slammed the door closed behind our backs.
 The visit was over and not what we had hoped for.

 But the feelings after the visit were quite consistent with what I read about this place in the book.
 The exhausted workers were still waiting for their transportation and were looking at us with tired indifference.
 We snapped a couple of pictures next to the closed entrance gate, jumped in the car, and drove off.